prashantgupta24/automatic-mouse-mover/README.md

 Make sure you have `go` installed.
 Once that is done, clone this repo and run `Make`, it should create the `amm.app` and open the folder where it was built for you.
 You just have to drag and drop it to the `Applications` folder on your mac.

 Double click on the app, and the cute `mouse` should appear on your taskbar on top of your screen.
-Once you click on `Start`, you might encounter an initial `request` which I've discussed in the next section.
+Once you click on `Start`, you might encounter an initial `Access request` which I've discussed in the next section.
 If not, then you are all set!

 ## Granting access for moving the mouse cursor

-While starting the app, you might see a message like the one below or an error stating `Mouse pointer cannot be moved.`.
+While starting the app, you might see a message like the one below or an error stating `Mouse pointer cannot be moved`.

 ![](https://github.com/prashantgupta24/automatic-mouse-mover/tree/master/resources/request.jpg)